jude253/RedditBotProject/README.md

 # RedditBotProject
 I'm working on making some reddit bots and using NLTK

-Make sure you have praw installed so in the terminal dl praw:
+Make sure you have praw installed so in the terminal download praw:

 pip install praw